micahwierenga/build-a-website/readme.md

 ### Self Evaluation

-During the previous exercise, rate your progress on a scale of 1-5 (5 being the highest) for the following criteria:
+During the previous exercise, evaluate yourself according to the following criteria:

 - **Persistence:** Do you handle frustration well?
 Do you independently pursue understanding?
 - **Organization:** Do you thoughtfully implement best coding patterns and practices?
-- **Collaboration:** Do you make an effort solve problems and share your ideas with others?
+- **Collaboration:** Do you make an effort to solve problems and share your ideas with others?
 - **Communication:** Do you clearly convey your thoughts to others in illustrative and clear ways?
 - **Self-compassion:** Do you make productive use of turning failures into learning opportunities?
 - **Resourcefulness:** Do make an effort to compare and contrast new ideas with ones you already know?